coeus-kashifaslam/starter/readme.md

 **--** Add all the font file in source->fonts

-**--** Add all the image files in source->images and the image which you want to conver to data-uri to avoid http calls, add them into source->images->inlie
+**--** Add all the image files in source->images and the image which you want to convert to data-uri to avoid http calls, add them into source->images->inline

 **--** Add all the js file in source->js for libraries use lib folder